usama8199/usama_Portfolio/README.md

 # [Project 8: Analysis of COVID19](https://github.com/usama8199/Analysis-COVID19-Dashboarding-EDA-Tableau-Python)
 #### Overview and Video:
 - Cleaned the data using python library pandas
-- Performed EDA and Dashboarding using Tableau
+- Analysis of different symptoms of the virus, the origin, spread of the virus Dashboarding using Tableau

 [<img src="https://img.youtube.com/vi/Otd1tNKHWDI/maxresdefault.jpg" width="60%">](https://youtu.be/Otd1tNKHWDI)

 # [Project 9: Analysis of PlayStore](https://github.com/usama8199/Analysis-PlayStore-EDA-Python)
 #### Overview and Video:
 - Cleaned the data using python libraries like numpy and pandas
-- Performed EDA and statistical analysis using numpy, pandas, matplotlib and seaborn
+- Performed EDA like top apps, types of preferred paid apps, etc and statistical analysis

 [<img src="https://img.youtube.com/vi/c_mXNsHDCRQ/maxresdefault.jpg" width="50%">](https://youtu.be/c_mXNsHDCRQ)

 # [Project 10: Analysis of IPL](https://github.com/usama8199/Analysis-IPL-EDA-Excel)
 #### Overview:
 - This Project contain Analysis and Dashboarding in Excel
-- PPT of Analysis of Indian Premier League from 2008-2019
+- PPT of Analysis of Indian Premier League from 2008-2019 for Top 10 Batsmen and bowlers, teams which are difficult to win against, Stadiums preferred for batting and              bowling, etc

 [<img src="excel.jpg" width="60%">](excel.jpg)